voltio-app/docs/src/content/docs/terms_conditions.md

+---
-# Terms & Conditions for Voltio
+title: Terms & Conditions for Voltio
+---

 Effective date: May 2, 2025